Essential Survival Skills to Learn

 Fire could literally save your life so do not overlook it.
 We have a number of articles about making fires, covering the topics of how to make a torch, how to start a fire in wet conditions, and how to start a fire the primitive way (without matches/lighters).

 Once you have a fire you can purify water by boiling.
 It doesn’t clean it completely (boiling doesn’t remove heavy metals) but in many cases in the wilderness it will suffice.
 In some climates and regions, it is easier to find water, but it isn’t always straightforward, so it makes sense to learn a few survival tricks to help you along.

 Keeping an eye on the local vegetation can help you find water.
 Plants need water and typically won’t grow where there isn’t a ready supply of it.
 In arid regions in particular, looking for valleys and gorges with plenty of vegetation will likely lead you to water.

 Birds can help you with finding water too.
 Mammals aren’t as helpful except in very arid regions – herbivores often get most of the water they need from plant moisture and dew, so they won’t necessarily lead you to water.
 Birds though really can help; small birds in particular need to drink very regularly and can be tracked or followed to water.

 In an emergency you can even collect dew from plants and other surfaces, animals do it so why not us.
 You can even drink dew (as long as you haven’t collected it from poisonous plants) without purifying it and you’d be surprised how quickly you can collect plenty of it.
 Using a bandanna, rag or piece of clothing it’s easy to soak dew from vegetation and ring it out into a container.

-If you’re looking to survive in a post-disaster urban environment, we have tips for finding clean drinking water in an urban disaster.
+If you’re looking to survive in a post-disaster urban environment, we have tips for finding clean drinking water in an urban disaster (learn more urban survival skills here).
 We also have a more detailed guide about how to find water in the wilderness here.